Supreeth095/DataViz_Final_Project/README.md

 Image 2:

 Tree Map of the States he has visited in Italy.

 We can see that the states the person has visited in Italy and we can guess where he always visits which one particilar state based on the square size.
 As we can see Liguria is the biggest square.
 Meaning, when he visits Italy, he always stays in Liguria state.

 Image 3:

-Bar Map of the cities he has visited within Italy.
+Bar graph of the cities he has visited within Italy.

 We can see that acitivity count in the cities the person has visited in Italy.We can guess that , Since Genova is really high in value compared to the other cities in Italy, He always Visits Genova when he travels to Italy.

 Image 4:

 Bubble Map of the Months Spent in Italy

 We can see that the months that the person has visited Italy in over the years.
 We can notice a trend that he usually visitis Italy in :
 Winter :
 December
-January
+,January
-Febraury
+,Febraury

 And Summer:
 May
-June
+,June
-July
+,July

 So, in this Dashboard we explore more about the person's affinity with Italy and where his native city might be in Italy and the months he likes to travel to Italy.

 <img width="1131" alt="Dashboard_2" src="https://user-images.githubusercontent.com/54856447/70383587-340aa100-193e-11ea-8bcb-c31007b9883d.png">

 GIF:

 ![movie_2](https://user-images.githubusercontent.com/54856447/70383592-34a33780-193e-11ea-92af-8e6ea3c3951e.gif)

 Dashboard 3: